karthiktester29/practicegit/README.md

 #This is my first line
 #I am new here dude
 #please read
-#we are on develop branch
+#we are on develop branchh
 #i am in branch2
 # i am editing it again
 # i m branch2